pztrn/opensaps/README.md

 into Matrix, because there was no good incoming webhooks support.
 But it can be used for anything that provides Slack Webhooks support.

+Join #opensaps:pztrn.name Matrix room for help and chat!

 # Installation

 ```